MicrosoftDocs/power-automate-docs/articles/desktop-flows/install-browser-extensions.md

 After Power Automate for desktop version 2.27, the Google Chrome and Mozilla Firefox browser extensions are part of the installation.
 Find the extension files in the following path: **C:\Program Files (x86)\Power Automate Desktop\BrowserExtensions**.

+#### Install extension for Microsoft Edge

+1. Go to **Edge extensions** through the browser's settings or enter **edge://extensions/** in the address bar.

+1. Make sure that **Developer mode** is turned on.

+1. While you are on the Edge extension page, drag and drop the extension file in the area.

 #### Install extension for Google Chrome

 1. Go to **Chrome extensions** through the browser's settings or enter **chrome://extensions/** in the address bar.